Michele's love for knitting shines like the sun! Knitting is a trending craft, so jump on board today!

-- If you are unsure about what color to make your coasters, check complimentary colors in order to see what matches.
+- If you are unsure about what color to make your coasters, check complementary colors in order to see what matches.

 - A rewarding way to make a coaster set as a gift is to think of the person you are making it for when you are doing the knitting.
 For example, your sister may love hearts.
 Thinking of the recipient makes knitting a project much more fun.

 - Once you master the coaster, an easy project, more difficult knitting projects are within your arm’s reach.
 You can do dishcloths, blankets, or scarves.

 - One of the best reasons to make coasters as gifts is that they are actually things that men can use and enjoy.
 Plus, you made them!
 What better way to show you truly care about someone than to make them a homemade gift?

 - These coasters are quick and easy.
 Most of the coasters in this article only take 30 minutes to complete, meaning you can finish a project in one evening – what a sense of accomplishment in such a short amount of time!

-- If you are making knitting projects for everyone during the holidays (Christmas, birthdays, or Valentine’s Day), I would suggest keeping a list so that you can keep track of you still need to buy for.
+- If you are making knitting projects for everyone during the holidays (Christmas, birthdays, or Valentine’s Day), I would suggest keeping a list so that you can keep track of what you still need to buy.

 - Feel free to make coasters bigger or smaller.
 You can do this by casting on a few more stitches or by adding a few more rows to the beginning and end.
 I would suggest that these rows should be knit in the garter stitch.

 As promised earlier, I would like to explain the abbreviations, techniques, and offer videos for knitting terms that I did not know how to do as a beginner knitter.
 It is crucial to know these things in order to proceed with almost any knitting project, so let’s get to it!